qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

 delete and click the :guilabel:`Delete` button.
 You will be asked to confirm deleting the entry.

-MetaSearch allows for loading and saving connections to an XML file.
+MetaSearch allows loading and saving connections to an XML file.
 This is useful when you need to share settings between applications.
 Below is an example of the XML file format.